codio/site/source/docs/teacher/crunch.html.md

 ---
 title: Crunch
+description: "Getting started"
 class_name: docs
 full_width: true
 ---

 Crunch is a modern, full-featured alternative to Little Man Computer.
 It is testament to Little Man Computer that it is still being used many years later.
 We have taken inspiration from it and given it a modern feel and a more complete instruction set that allows you to focus on thinking about your algorithm rather than having to learn the syntax.

 ## Video Overview